lzhangup/pg-resources/index.md

 The ***most important*** things are summarised below:
 1. You ***MUST*** discuss the _topic, authorship, and target journal_ of your paper with your supervisor before you start your investigation.
 2. You ***MUST*** get _approval_ from your supervisor to submit the paper produced as a result of your post-grad study for publication.
 You do not need to do this if you are submitting a paper that is NOT on the findings of your current post-grad study.
 In the latter case, you may NOT include your current supervisor in your author list unless prior permission is obtained.
 3. Whatever findings you are publishing ***MUST*** be _quantifiable, verifiable, replicable, and defensible_.
 Academic dishonesty and plagiarism will result in serious consequences.
-More on academic ethics and plagiarism can be found [here](./Ethics.html).
+More on academic ethics can be found [here](./Ethics.html).

 # Useful resources

 - You can find many books [here](https://z-lib.org).
 Please search "the Z-library project " to find the usable domain in your location in case this one does not work.

 [About this page](./README.html)

 [Guides on LaTeX](./LaTeX.html)